NizarMrad/Airbnb/README.md

 ## Supports

-- If you liked my work, feel free to encourage me to continue coding by leaving me a star.
+- If you liked my work, feel free to encourage me to continue to code by leaving me a star.
 - Feel free to contribute to this project if you have any additions/corrections to make.